tjgavlick/postcss-between/README.md

 (Upcoming) [PostCSS] plugin that handles spacing between blocks for a more readable stylesheet.

 Between will not apply any formatting to the declarations inside your CSS rules.
-It will only space blocks, and it will do so based on some opinions:
+It will only space blocks.
+Use it as the mastering to Prettier's mixing, for example.

+Between spaces blocks based on some *opinions*:

 ### Selector blocks